swanchain/orchestrator-discord-kit/README.md

 ## Usage

-To run the script, simply execute the `main.py` file with the following command:
+To run the script, execute the `main.py` file with the following command:

     python main.py